 LTC’s ups and downs in 2013–2018

-A timeline of strong trends with a significant increase or decrease in the LTC price which led to highs and lows of the year:
+Chronology of strong trends with a significant increase or decrease in the LTC price, which led to year’s highs and lows:

 LTC price changes in 2019